 One of the most common mistakes that brands make when attempting to source a voice is that they provide insufficient vocal direction in the job posting, or in the call to audition.

-Your voice over job should always include an overview of your project, what the intended usage is for the voice over, and any technical requirements and special requests, as well as great vocal direction.
+Your voice over job should always include an overview of your project, what the intended usage is for the voice over, any technical requirements and special requests, and great vocal direction.

 Great vocal direction can include: